 Next, I backed up a little bit and started studying the teachings of the Catholic Church, because if I could prove that what they teach is not what the Bible actually teaches then I could dismiss this weird religion and find the error in my research, and get back to finding the true Church of the Apostles.
 I actually was starting to think that Jesus is a liar and a false God that can’t even provide the means to keep His people homogeneous.
 So I went back to the library and checked out several books on Catholic theology and history.

 The first books that I dug into were the history books written by Catholics, and they made me feel pretty stupid!
 Why had I not asked myself basic questions like: ‘When was the Bible put together?’
 ‘Who made up our foundation doctrines like the Trinity?’
 ‘Who set the dates for Christmas and Easter?’
-I found that not only did the founders of the Church, that eventually began calling itself Catholic, write the books of the New Testament, but it was also the Catholic Church who preserved these writings and canonized (listed the books) of the Bible in 382 A.D.
+I found that not only did the founders of the Church, which eventually began calling itself Catholic, write the books of the New Testament, but it was also the Catholic Church who preserved these writings and canonized (listed the books) of the Bible in 382 A.D.

 It was the Catholic Church who formulated the doctrine of the Trinity and who set the dates of Easter and Christmas.
 In a way, we are all Catholics because we accept so many of the Church’s teachings.
 I found that Protestants cannot truly say that they reject the teachings of the Catholic Church, because out of the side of their mouth they must confess that those same teachings from the foundation of their faith.